tdf/tdf.extensionuploadcenter/docs/source/addnewextensionsmallproject.rst

 Add A New Small Extension Project To The Extension Center
 #########################################################

-A small extension project is an easy and fast way to publish very small extension project inside the 'Extensions Center'.
+A small extension project is an easy and fast way to publish a very small extension project inside the 'Extensions Center'.
 This sort of project should only be used, if there is not the need to publish releases and upload files for a lot of different platforms (operating systems).